Saturday, January 28 & Sunday, January 29, 2023

 Family Restrooms are available for use on the 1st floor of the NRC, and the 3rd floor of the NEC.
 Please ask the information desk for a key to unlock these rooms prior to use.

 There is a nursing room located on the 1st floor of the NEC, behind the Coastal Hall.
 Please ask the information desk for a key to unlock this room prior to use.

 There will be a quiet room available on the 3rd floor of the NEC, located in the Gold Classroom (location may change).
 This room is intended to provide a quiet and calm environment where festival attendees can spend time away from the busyness and noise of the event.

-Help us Improve Event Accessibility and Inclusion!
+Help us Improve Event Accessibility!